Rohit78S/Rohit78S/README.md

 🔭 **Current Research Focus:**
 * **Gap Optimizer:** Invented a novel "Closed Loop" optimizer using Control Theory (Banking & AUC) to dynamically adjust learning rates.
-* **Math-First AI:** Building CNNs, Transposed Convolutional Layer and DNNs and RNN and transformer and advanced feedback also sophisticated system mechanism loop using only **NumPy** to master Backpropagation logic.
+* **Math-First AI:** Building CNNs, Transposed Convolutional Layer and DNNs and RNN and transformer and advanced feedback also sophisticated system mechanism loop using only **NumPy** to master AI/ML Deep Learning logic.

 ---